See Profiles for information about which user profiles can view or can change the account settings.

 - SSL – Enabled by default ; set the switch to off to disable SSL.

-If integration with Dynatrace SaaS/Managed is enabled for your account, use these settings to specify the token and tenant key that connect Dynatrace SaaS/Managed with Dynatrace Synthetic.
+If integration with Dynatrace SaaS/Managed is enabled for your account, use these settings to specify the token and tenant key that connect Dynatrace SaaS/Managed with Synthetic Classic.
 See Integration with Dynatrace SaaS/Managed for details.

 The Resources screen lists the hosts that are your first-party domains.
 Identifying your first-party domains ensures that the first-party and third-party data in the Test overview page will be more accurate.